 Craigs Campground is designated as radio-free.

 Check-In/Check-Out Time: 3pm/11am

-The Clarke-Denson Cottage has been restored to its original and appreciated era of the 1930’s lakeside cottage.
-The roofed accommodation holds up to six occupants, with three separate bedrooms; each with metal foot and head frames, pine side table and tweed shaded lamp.
-The kitchen has been updated with appliances, accessible capabilities in the bathroom, a grand room, and a front sun room full of windows.
-The grand room features a solid harvest table with farm spindle chairs, two wing back chairs that rest in front of the propane fireplace, encased with the original stone masonry chimney and solid wood mantle.
-Each fixture resembles the 1930’s era, with two great chandeliers hung from the cross beams, and tweed floor lamps.
-The front sun room has wicker seating, both love seats and independent chairs, with solid pine coffee table that highlights the character and age of the material.
-On the other side of the sun room features a quant bistro or card table for evening discussions or entertainment.
+The Clarke-Denson Cottage has been restored to its original 1930’s lakeside cottage decor.
+The roofed accommodation holds up to six occupants, with three separate bedrooms; each with metal foot and head frames, pine side table and tweed-shaded lamp.
+The kitchen has been updated with modern appliances, and the bathroom has accessible capabilities.
+There is a grand room and a front sun room full of windows.
+The grand room features a solid harvest table with farm spindle chairs, two wing-back chairs that rest in front of the propane fireplace, encased with the original stone masonry chimney and solid wood mantle.
+Each fixture harkens back to the 1930’s, with two great chandeliers hung from the cross beams, and tweed floor lamps.
+The front sun room has wicker seating, both love seats and independent chairs, with a solid pine coffee table that highlights the character and age of the material.
+The other side of the sun room features a quant bistro or card table for evening discussions or entertainment.
 The sun room has three hanging fixtures that contain the Edison bulbs from the early 1900’s.
 Each window is dressed with handmade valances, resting on the originally restored iron curtain rods.
-The walls, ceilings and floors have all be refinished to emphasize the original British Columbian cedar wood grains.
-Throughout the cottage, items and equipment from the past have been fixed to the walls, to show and provide a feel to visitors that they are truly in the 1930’s, enjoying the amazing view over the wave washed stones of Lake Ontario.Sleeps: 6 Amenities
+The walls, ceilings and floors have all been refinished to emphasize the original British Columbian cedar wood grains.
+Throughout the cottage, items and equipment from the past have been fixed to the walls, to provide a feel to visitors that they are truly in the 1930’s, enjoying the amazing view over the wave-washed stones of Lake Ontario.Sleeps: 6 Amenities

 All cookware, toiletries and bedding.Restrictions